cstrainge/sorth/README.md

 There is still a lot to do with the language...
 Non exhaustively some things that would really help the usefulness of the language...

- - [x] The language needs a module system and a C interface where we can load external code.
-Currently the only way to extend the language is through scripts and by editing the interpreter itself.
-So interop with ohter languages is a must.
+ - [x] The language has the start of a FFI.
+So better interop with other languages is a must.
- - Working on Windows, but segfaults in Linux and MacOS.
  - [ ] Continue to build out the io words.
 For example, currently we can not create IPC servers with the language.
- - [ ] Refactor the fancy repl.
-It works as a first cut byt there are way too many corner cases it doesn't handle.
+ - [ ] Take a stability pass on the REPL.
+There are known bugs with single/multi-line editing modes.
+ - [ ] Also, take a stability pass on the language server.
+We've introduced threads to the language so we should use that support within the LSP implementation.
  - [ ] In that light, we need to identify and eliminate bugs.
 We need to elevate the test script to a full testing system and integrate it with our CI processes.
+ - [ ] Take a pass through the existing words.
+Make sure that they make sense with each other.
+Fill out APIs and make sure what we have is nicely ergonomic.
+ - [ ] Perhaps look at adding a module system?
+We have includes, but everything ends up in the global namespace.
+But perhaps that's better for a language like Forth?
+ - [ ] Look into maybe implementing some kind of packaging/downloading system to allow the easy sharing of code?